 Practice Fast Longboard Rides

 Last but not least, nothing will improve the pace of your rides but yourself.
 It will help if you practice longboarding at higher speeds.
 Once you have polished your riding and stopping skills, your upgraded board will make the faster rides look easier.
-Regarding stopping the longboard, get to know How to Stop on a Longboard.

 While practicing any step on the board, the fear of falling off is always in mind.
 So you can keep the mishaps away from you by protecting your sensitive body parts with safety equipment.
 Moreover, when you are fully protected, it gives you tremendous confidence to believe in your skills of riding down the hill at a higher speed.
 A hill going downwards will be a fantastic place to improve the techniques for quicker rides.